 What Is a VPN and Why You (REALLY) Need One in 2024

-Angela Jovanoska Updated on 22nd February 2024 Fact-checked by Christine Johansen Cybersecurity Researcher
+Angela Jovanoska Updated on 17th July 2024 Fact-checked by Christine Johansen Former Cybersecurity Researcher

 A VPN (Virtual Private Network) is a simple app that’s purpose is to enhance your online security and privacy.
 VPNs encrypt your traffic and send your online activity through one of their private servers.
 This process hides your IP address and other identifiable data, like your location, browsing activity, and browsing patterns.